 Such comments are a reminder that even the ‘unique’ situation brought on by AIDS in Africa does not set it apart as an anomaly.
 Though in ideal circumstances, family/kinship care is most every orphan care advocate’s preferred option, it must not be overlooked that in numerous cases, kinship care can be far worse than CCI’s or institutions.
 As the interviews conducted for this reasearch revealed time and time again, the most helpful posture is to recognize the uniqueness of individuals and their situations and act accordingly in their best interests.
 Policies, directives, and even opinions have their place, but when they are applied in an ironclast manner, they do irrepairable harm to some real live humans whom they were intended to protect.

 One of the constants in the revelations emerging from this research was that organizational director’s had to constantly re-evaluate and ‘bend’ policy in order to better care for their orphans.
 (Janie with the girls not living in a house together, Lee about the boys needing more than 3 months to get on their feet, Jen about the individual, Pastor Pedro, T and what happened to her,

+Psychological Impacts of Various Responses

 Another explanation for some of the overtly biased opinions that paint CCI’s and institutions as predominantly evil stem from the fact that “much of the literature on orphanage-placed children has focused on psychopathologies with little emphasis on positive psychological factors” (Yendork & Somhlaba, 2016).